hinton-lang/Hinton/README.md

 ![Hinton Logo](Assets/Logos/Logo-wide.png)

-This is a simple stack-based, byte-code interpreter written in Rust for a programming language called Hinton.
+This is a simple, stack-based, byte-code interpreter written in Rust for a programming language called Hinton.
 The project is an extension of the code found in the book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.

 ## Hinton's Syntax
 This is an example of what Hinton's future syntax would look like.
 Hinton should be a programming language that can be accessible by anyone, with any level of programming experience.
 Source code written in Hinton should be easy to read.
 In Hinton, explicitness is the key.